 - Over the last 10 years the population of Kansas City grew by 7%, and is expected to add another 400,000 residents by 2040.

 Kansas City is a major transportation hub and is also home to high-growth tech sectors like IT and finance.
-In fact, employment in the management and business, sales and office, and production and transportation sectors in Kansas City matches or outpaces U.S. averages.
+Going forward, it’s likely that employment in the management and business, sales and office, and production and transportation sectors in Kansas City will continue to match or outpace U.S. averages.

 Key Employment Stats:

-- GDP of Kansas City is more than $131 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 27% over the last 10 years.
+- GDP of Kansas City is nearly $138.5 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 38% over the last 10 years.

-- Kansas City, Missouri accounts for 56% of the metro area workforce and over the last 12 months added nearly 6,500 new jobs to the market.
+- Kansas City, Missouri accounts for 56% of the metro area workforce with employment growing by 0.85% over the last 12 months.

-- The largest employment sectors in Kansas City are education and health services, professional and business services, retail, trade, and manufacturing and construction.
+- Largest employment sectors in Kansas City are education and health services, professional and business services, retail, trade, and manufacturing and construction.

 - Major companies with headquarters in Kansas City include American Century Investments, Commerce Bancshares, Dairy Farmers of America, Garmin, Hallmark Cards, Interstate Bakeries (maker of Twinkies and Wonder Bread), Sprint Nextel, and one of the largest freight shipping companies in the world, YRC Worldwide.